AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/creating-a-segment-taxonomy.md

 team: Technical Marketing
 thumbnail: 37909.jpg
 kt: 5933
 role: User
 level: Beginner
 exl-id: aa00b640-0b52-4c11-9165-9d73c78e77bf
 ---
-# Creating a Segment Taxonomy
+# Create a segment taxonomy

 When you create a segment in Audience Manager, you store them in a folder-based structure, or a "taxonomy."
 Learn a few tips for creating and managing the segment taxonomy.